Joseph Wang: Fields of research

 Wang's early research focused on electrochemical biosensors and detectors for clinical diagnostics and environmental monitoring, mainly on blood glucose monitoring for diabetes management.
 His current research includes the development of nanomotors and nanomachines, wearable non-invasive sensors, electrochemical biosensors, bioelectronics, microfluidic (“Lab-on-a-Chip”) systems, and remote sensors for environmental and security monitoring.

 Wang directed a team that combined efforts in the fields of biosensors, bioelectronics, and nanotechnology to fashion nanocrystals that can act as amplifying tags for DNA or protein biosensors.
 His work in the field of nanomachines, involving novel motor designs and applications, has led to a fast nanomotor, the first demonstration of nanomotor operation in a living organism, embedding microrobots within oral pills, motion-based DNA biosensing, nanomachine-enabled isolation of biological targets, such as cancer cell identification, and advanced motion control in the nanoscale.

 Wang has also introduced the use of body-worn flexible electrochemical sensors for non-invasive biomarker monitoring and epidermal biofuel cells that harvest energy from sweat, including textile and epidermal-tattoo devices, touch-based fingertip sweat sensing, microneedle-based electrochemical biosensors for quantification of circulating metabolites and electrolytes.
 He introduced multi-modal sensing platforms that offer simultaneous real-time monitoring of chemical markers, and vital signs such as blood pressure, ECG, and EEG.
 Wang also introduced on-body microgrid systems for managing the power requirements of wearable sensor platforms.
 His work towards portable environmental and security sensor systems includes new 'green' bismuth electrodes for sensing toxic metals, remote submersible devices for continuous environmental monitoring, and a hand-held lead analyzer.

-Wang published over 1300 papers on these topics that were cited over 185,000 times, leading to a H Index of 219.
+Wang published over 1300 papers on these topics that were nearly 200,000 times, leading to a H Index of 226.